 Many beauty influencers and YouTubers swear by using a ring light to help them get those professional-looking shots by themselves, at home.

-If you want to take good pictures of yourself, use continuous mode!
+Trying to take good pictures of yourself can be a tedious process if you are constantly running back to your camera to see if you got a good shot.
+The solution?
+Use continuous mode!
 Continuous mode is when your camera takes a burst of photos (which is why this is also known as burst mode) for a set amount of time.

 Doing this will allow you to change your position several different times, ever so slightly, so that you can get about 50 or more different photos in thirty seconds.
 It’s a great way to make sure you have lots to work with!